-Garlic, butter, and parsley are go-to pantry staples that help in a variety of ways so they are always in my fridge (or camp cooler) ready to be used.
+Garlic, butter, and parsley are go-to pantry staples that help in a variety of ways, so they are always in my fridge (or camp cooler), waiting to be used.

 This easy dinner recipe has no prep time, uses fresh shrimp, a large skillet, and cooks in just a few minutes, just like our Greek shrimp saganaki recipe.
 And it packs so much flavor!
 You’ll be scooping up the rich garlic butter shrimp right from the pan and dipping crusty bread into the mouthwatering sauce!

 What you need to make this recipe

 - Extra Large or Large Shrimp, thawed and deveined.
 We like them with shells on so that the butter stays trapped in the shell as they cook, making for extra flavor.